Going forward all updates added on the above listed date will show in red text or will be in a red button.

 - FA Referees Course

-If you were due to take part in any of our courses and have any queries around the status of your course, whether ongoing, a future booking or simply you are considering booking a course.
-Email any questions to email@example.com.
+If you were due to take part in any of our courses and have any queries around the status of your booking, whether ongoing, in the future or simply you are considering booking a course.
+Email any questions to firstname.lastname@example.org.

 What about Rectory Park?

 Rectory Park began a gradual reopening on Tuesday 7th July 2020.
 We will be operating limited opening hours, and would request that you make a booking before arriving at the facility, with the exception of Pay & Play between 2pm & 5pm Monday - Friday.
 Full details of the reopening can be found on the Rectory Park Website.

 If you have any queries around your planned usage of the site, please email email@example.com.

 We are actively monitoring Government advice in case the situation changes and additional measures become necessary.
 As a matter of good practice we would recommend that Leagues and Clubs adopt the same approach.

 Read the latest information about the situation in the UK, along with guidance for what to do if you think you’re at risk.

 Go to NHSUK/coronavirus for information about the virus and how to protect yourself.
 Use the 111 online coronavirus service to check if you need medical help.